nginxinc/nginx-service-mesh/SUPPORT.md

 # NGINX Service Mesh
-## Open beta period
 ---

 **Support**

 Thank you for your interest in NGINX Service Mesh (NSM).
-NSM is currently in an open beta period and is available to download via downloads.f5.com.
+NSM is currently available to download via downloads.f5.com.
 For more information please refer to README.md.

 *Resources*